ASD I | FINAL QUIZ (in-person course)

 CorrectIncorrect -

-Every children will process tactile stimulation and touch therapy in the exact same way.
+Every child will process tactile stimulation and touch therapy in the exact same way.

 CorrectIncorrect -